Last visit: April 13, 2025

 If you look at most ballpark ratings, you’ll usually find the same parks near the top, and the same parks near the bottom.
 One park that has a lot of variance is the Los Angeles Dodgers’ home.
 Some have it squarely pegged as a Top 5 park.
-I have it at the bottom half of all ballparks.
+I have it in the middle of the pack.

 Despite having the largest capacity in baseball, Dodger Stadium is often full and rollicking.
 The weather is almost always perfect.
 The setting in Chavez Ravine is lovely.
-But the concessions are below league average, it’s an absolute nightmare to get to, and if you decide to beat the traffic and arrive early, you can’t tailgate due to problems with unruly fan behavior in the past.
+But it’s very expensive, it’s an absolute nightmare to get to, and if you decide to beat the traffic and arrive early, you can’t tailgate due to problems with unruly fan behavior in the past.

 I’ve spotted many celebrities here; once I even sat next to top poker player Gabe Kaplan, best-known as the titular character in the 70’s TV comedy Welcome Back Kotter.
 I have seen some memorable games here.
 But at the risk of angering some of the place’s die-hard supporters, I think it’s overrated.